JeremyBlack25/JTT/content/What Happened over the Summer?.md

 ## Prepped for Future Plans
-Technology is an ever moving target and we are constantly having to plan for future changes and making sure things will keep working.
+Technology is an ever moving target and we are constantly having to plan for future changes to make sure things will keep working.

 ## Other Honorable Mentions